What is GreySheet Abstinence?

 - Doing this without exception, i.e., there is no situation where we do not weigh and measure;

-- Eating or drinking nothing in between those three meals except black coffee, tea, no-calorie soft drinks, or water.
+- Eating or drinking nothing in between those three meals except black coffee, tea, zero-calorie soft drinks, or water.

-Where can I get a copy of the GreySheet?
+Where can I get a copy of the GreySheet Food Plan?

 - The food plan is distributed to those who are willing to work with a sponsor and become abstinent as we define it.